3 Techniques to Make interesting PowerPoint Slides for Boring subjects

 Idea #3: Use real photos for illustration

-The main reason why audience get bored while watching slides on a complex subject is – the overuse of bullet point text.
+The main reason why the audience gets bored while watching slides on a complex subject is – the overuse of bullet point text.

 The moment you show a few real photos on the slide, you suddenly spark the interest of your audience.